aimhubio/aim/docs/source/understanding/storage_indexing.md

-## Automatic reindexing of Aim repo
+## Storage indexing - how Aim data is indexed

 ### Background